brbsix/debtool/README.md

     debtool --show --format PACKAGE

 Some mandatory options may be combined.
-Valid combinations include '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.
+Valid combinations include (but are not limited to) '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.

     debtool -du git mawk unar
     debtool -br DIRECTORY

-During normal build operations, `debtools` simply recalculates the existing md5sums.
-However if you add new files to the package you will want to use the md5sums option during build to create the md5sums from scratch.
+During normal build operations, `debtools` simply updates md5sums, using the pre-existing file as a template.
+However, if new files are added to the package (or if the md5sums file is missing) you will want to use the `--md5sums` option during build to generate md5sums from scratch.

     debtool --build --md5sums DIRECTORY